awsdocs/aws-private-ca-user-guide/doc_source/ca-hierarchy.md

 Each CA in the tree is backed by an X\.509 v3 certificate with signing authority \(symbolized by the pen\-and\-paper icon\)\.
 This means that as CAs, they can sign other certificates subordinate to them\.
 When a CA signs a lower\-level CA's certificate, it confers limited, revocable authority on the signed certificate\.
 The root CA in level 1 signs high\-level subordinate CA certificates in level 2\.
 These CAs, in turn, sign certificates for CAs in level 3 that are used by PKI \(public key infrastructure\) administrators who manage end\-entity certificates\.

 Security in a CA hierarchy should be configured to be strongest at the top of the tree\.
 This arrangement protects the root CA certificate and its private key\.
 The root CA anchors trust for all of the subordinate CAs and the end\-entity certificates below it\.
 While localized damage can result from the compromise of an end\-entity certificate, compromise of the root destroys trust in the entire PKI\.
-Root\- and higher\-level subordinate CAs are used only infrequently \(usually to sign other CA certificates\)\.
+Root and high\-level subordinate CAs are used only infrequently \(usually to sign other CA certificates\)\.
 Consequently, they are tightly controlled and audited to ensure a lower risk of compromise\.
 At the lower levels of the hierarchy, security is less restrictive\.
 This approach allows the routine administrative tasks of issuing and revoking end\-entity certificates for users, computer hosts, and software services\.

 **Note**
 Using a root CA to sign a subordinate certificate is a rare event that occurs in only a handful of circumstances: